kien/ctrlp.vim/readme.md

 ## About
-* Full path fuzzy file finder with an intuitive interface.
+Full path fuzzy file and buffer finder for Vim.

+* Written in pure Vimscript for MacVim and Vim 7.0+.
 * Has full support for Vim’s regexp as search pattern, and more.
-* Written in pure Vimscript for MacVim and Vim 7.0+.

 ![ctrlp][1]